linebender/piet/piet-web/README.md

 Ensure both cargo and [npm] are installed.

-Make sure that wasm-bindgen is installed.
-This needs to be the same version of wasm-bindgen used by piet-web.
+Make sure that wasm-pack is installed:

-`$ cargo install -f wasm-bindgen-cli`
+`$ cargo install wasm-pack`

+Then run the following:

 `$ cd examples/basic && ./build.sh`

-Then navigate browser to local web server.
+Then navigate your browser to the local web server that was started.

 [npm]: https://www.npmjs.com/get-npm